grahamimac/parallel-corenlp/README.md

 ### Setup

-Before we begin, we'll need to install Spark, the Spark EC2 package, Fabric, and make a small edit.
+Before we begin, we'll need to install Spark, the Spark EC2 package, and Fabric, and make a small edit.

 1. Install Spark.
 Go to the [Spark download page](http://spark.apache.org/downloads.html), select the most recent version, and download the file, either manually or using the relevant `wget` or `curl` command for your system.
 Then unzip the file manually or via command-line using `tar`.
 The procedure may look something like: